Let’s face it: running a call centre isn’t cheap.

 It’s simple: you need to create a stellar call centre script — and we’re going to show you how.

-Why use call centre scripts?
+Why use scripts?

-- Decrease training time for recruits
+- Decreasing the training time needed for recruits

 This increase in efficiency can have huge financial benefits.
 Research from SQM shows that a 1% improvement in response rate efficiency can lead to an annual operations saving of £208,500 ($276,000) for the average call centre.

-So without further ado, we’ll show you some call centre script examples that really work so you can reap the benefits for your staff and your business straight away.
+We’ll show you some call centre script examples that really work so you can reap the benefits for your staff and your business straight away.

-Nailing the opening
+Perfect the opening

 - Get to the point — Whether you’ve called them or they’ve called you, your customer doesn’t want to waste time.
 Keep your introduction as concise as possible.